FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 # Global view

-Global view allows quick views of many feeds' statuses at once.
+Global view allows quick views of feed's statuses at once.
 Feeds and categories are shown with the number of unread articles next to them.
-Clicking a stream will open it in a view similar to normal view.
+Clicking a feed's name will open it in a view similar to normal view.

 # Reader view

-Reader view will display a stream will all articles already open for reading.
-Streams can be switched by clicking the folder icon at the top to bring up the category/feed sidebar.
+Reader view will display a feed will all articles already open for reading.
+Feeds can be switched by clicking the folder icon at the top to bring up the category/feed sidebar.

 # Refreshing feeds